-Despite the momentum propelling the anti-aging field, completed prospective clinical studies are few in number but revealing.
+Despite the momentum propelling the longevity medicine field, completed prospective clinical studies are relatively few in number but revealing.
 Now that biological age can be measured, there are many studies in progress and we can expect results from these studies to validate anti-aging in ways not previously possible.
 Here are a few highlights of what we know now: